Apothecary Diaries Inspired Hairpin

 Length is okay but need to consider the persons hair length

+I'm sure if an actual good sculptor did this it would be better, but at my skill level, it was too difficult.
 I took this reflection and went for a round 2 and brought it to blender to try create a better mesh.

 to do this, I looked into tutorials on how to make swords and found some smarter ways to draw the mesh.
 I placed a reference image on a plane, and simply extended cubes until I could fill the entire sketch with rectangle slices.
 Then it was as easy as applying subdivision and marking edge creases to make some parts sharper than others.
 Oh not to mention splitting the hairpin in half and using the mirror modifier to make the thickness of both sides the same!
 Snapping vertices to the mirrored plane, using proportional editing, all that made it quite nice and fun to make.
-Also- this is not in order but setting up units and measuring out how this would fit on my 200 x 200mm print bed was a challenge.
-It was at this point that I used a plugin on blender to measure the volume of material I was using and then converted it to how many Troy ounces of silver I would need that I realized that it would be $300 in material costs if I were to use .925 Sterling silver … anyways here’s how it looked!

-Next, I wanted to improve my processes and move on to the main design that I was aiming for, now that I knew it was doable!!
+After a few more tests, I wanted to improve my processes and move on to the main design that I was aiming for, now that I knew it was doable!!
 I watched some tutorials on how to make flowers 🌺 and printed out the next iteration

 I learned here that 3D printing a pattern is a fast way of iterating- but has some downsides.

 This would also now introduce the issue of soldering metal together.
-If I make the flowers out of silver, I would have to use silver solder to connect them.. meaning I need a heating appliance specifically hot enough to melt at least extra-easy solder (typically using MAPP gas or butane torch) .
+If I make the flowers out of silver, I would have to use silver solder to connect them.. meaning that I would need a heating appliance specifically hot enough to melt at least extra-easy solder (typically using MAPP gas or butane torch) .
 I also need something to hold all of the things together while I’m working on it so I’d need a stand of some sorts.
 This was all too much effort and equipment required.

 I decided to buy a few mother of pearl flowers from Etsy- and they turned out soooo pretty.
 Much better than trying to make it 100% from scratch.